richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

-For our `LCDDigit` type, we construct an instance of the `Monoid` trait, specifying in the `combine` function how two `LCDDigit` values should be merged, and what value should be used as the identity element.
-We will add this to our companion object so that the instance becomes available in the implicit scope whenever the type is imported.
+For our `LCDDigit` type, we construct an instance of the `Monoid` trait, specifying in the `combine` function how two `LCDDigit` values should be merged, and what value should be used as the identity element in the implementation of `empty`.
+We will add this instance to our companion object so that it becomes available in the implicit scope whenever the `LCDDigit` type is imported.

 ```
 import $ivy.`org.typelevel::cats:0.9.0`, cats.Monoid